ArashPartow/exprtk/readme.txt

  (02) Standard mathematical operator precedence is applied (BEDMAS).

+ (03) Results of expressions that are deemed as being 'valid' are to
+      exist within the set of Real numbers.
+All other results will be of the value Not-A-Number (NaN).

- (03) Supported user defined types are numeric and string variables
+ (04) Supported user defined types are numeric and string variables
       and functions.

- (04) All variable and function names are case-insensitive
+ (05) All variable and function names are case-insensitive.

- (05) Variable and function names must begin with a letter
+ (06) Variable and function names must begin with a letter
       (A-Z or a-z), then can be comprised of any combination of letters, digits and underscores. (eg: x, var1 or power_func99)

- (06) Expression lengths and sub-expression lists are limited only by
+ (07) Expression lengths and sub-expression lists are limited only by
       storage capacity.

- (07) The life-time of objects registered with or created from a
+ (08) The life-time of objects registered with or created from a
-      specific symbol-table must span at least the life-time of expressions generated using that symbol-table, otherwise
-      the result will be undefined behavior.
+      specific symbol-table must span at least the life-time of the compiled expressions which utilize objects, such as variables, of that symbol-table, otherwise the result will be undefined behavior.

- (08) Equal/Nequal are normalized equality routines, which use
+ (09) Equal/Nequal are normalized equality routines, which use
       epsilons of 0.0000000001 and 0.000001 for double and float types respectively.

- (09) All trigonometric functions assume radian input unless
+ (10) All trigonometric functions assume radian input unless
       stated otherwise.

- (10) Expressions may contain white-space characters such as
+ (11) Expressions may contain white-space characters such as
       space,  tabs, new-lines, control-feed et al.
       ('\n', '\r', '\t', '\b', '\v', '\f')

- (11) Strings may be constructed from any letters, digits or special
+ (12) Strings may be constructed from any letters, digits or special
       characters such as (~!@#$%^&*()[]|=+ ,./?<>;:"`~_), and must be enclosed with single-quotes.
       eg: 'Frankly, my dear, I do not give a damn!'

- (12) User defined normal functions can have up to 20 parameters,
+ (13) User defined normal functions can have up to 20 parameters,
       where as user defined vararg-functions can have an unlimited number of parameters.

- (13) The inbuilt polynomial functions can be at most of degree 12.
+ (14) The inbuilt polynomial functions can be at most of degree 12.

- (14) Where appropriate constant folding optimisations will be
+ (15) Where appropriate constant folding optimisations will be
       applied. (eg: The expression '2+(3-(x/y))' becomes '5-(x/y)')

- (15) String processing capabilities are available by default.
+ (16) String processing capabilities are available by default.
       To turn them off, the following needs to be defined at compile time: exprtk_disable_string_capabilities

- (16) Composited functions can call themselves or any other functions
+ (17) Composited functions can call themselves or any other functions
       that have been defined prior to their own definition.

- (17) Recursive calls made from within composited functions will have
+ (18) Recursive calls made from within composited functions will have
       a stack size bound by the stack of the executing architecture.

- (18) Expressions may contain any of the following comment styles:
+ (19) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */